A walk to Culswick Broch in Shetland

 The first time I visited Culswick Broch was the day after Up Helly Aa.
-Despite reaching my bed at six o’clock in the morning, I’d been turfed out of my hotel room after just three hours sleep.
+Despite reaching my bed at six o’clock in the morning, my internal alarm clock meant that I woke up ready for the day ahead after just three hours sleep.
 Tired, but still keen to make the most of my time in Shetland, I was looking for somewhere to explore before catching the ferry that evening.
 Culswick Broch on the westside of Shetland seemed like an intriguing place to go, and perhaps a good walk would blow the cobwebs away.

 The drive (about 28 miles) took a while; just long enough to dry my hat and gloves which had been dripping wet (from watching the galley burning the previous evening) on the air vents.
 I typed Lerwick to Culswick into Google Maps on my iPad and followed the blue line, driving north from Lerwick, turning west to Walls and Sandness and then onto Skeld and finally the quiet rural road to Culswick.
 I arrived at an old building with amazing stonework and a signpost to Culswick Methodist Chapel attached to the gable end.